kaitlinnewson/kaitlinnewson.com/content/cv.md

 "Making the Move to Open Journal Systems 3: Recommendations for a (mostly) painless upgrade" (co-author), published 2019-02-14.
 Available at https://journal.code4lib.org/articles/14260.

 "Tools and Workflows for Collaborating on Static Website Projects", published 2017-10-18.
 Available at https://journal.code4lib.org/articles/12779.

+## Professional Activities

+Maintainer of the [Library Carpentry Unix Shell lesson](https://github.com/LibraryCarpentry/lc-shell/)<br>
+2021 – Present

+Member of the Code4Lib Conference Accessibility Committee<br>
+2022

+Chair of the Public Knowledge Project Members Committee<br>
+2018 – 2022

+Member of the Public Knowledge Project Advisory Committee<br>
+2018 – 2022

+Member (2018/2022), Co-Chair (2020), and Chair (2019) of the Code4Lib Conference Web Committee<br>
+2017 – 2022

+Member of the Dataverse North Working Group, and Training Subgroup<br>
+2017 – 2022

+Coordinator of the Public Knowledge Project Documentation Interest Group<br>
+2018 – 2021

+Co-Organizer for the Code4Lib Toronto regional group<br>
+2017 – 2021

+Member of the University of Toronto Teaching Technology Interest Group<br>
+2020 – 2021

+Member of the University of Toronto Libraries RDM Working Group<br>
+2020

+Webmaster for the Association of Canadian Map Libraries and Archives<br>
+2015 – 2019

+Organizer for the Code4Lib North Conference<br>
+2018 – 2019

+Helper for Software Carpentry Workshops at the 2018 Access Conference and University of Toronto<br>
+2018

+Volunteer for Ontario Library Association Career Centre<br>
+2017

+Participant in Toronto Public Library Open Data Hackathon<br>
+2015

+Volunteer for Ontario Library Association Conference<br>
+2015

+Virtual Reference Intern for “Ask Ontario” (Ontario Colleges Library Service)<br>
+2014 – 2015

+Webmaster for Special Libraries Association Toronto Student Group<br>
+2014 – 2015

+Volunteer for Faculty of Information Student Conference<br>
+2014 – 2015